-- Berean hosts numerous small and medium sized adult Sunday School classes on Sundays mornings.
-These classes are centered on God’s Word and provide another opportunity to grow in one’s knowledge of the Bible and Christ’s expectation for His disciples.
+Berean hosts numerous small and medium-sized adult Sunday School classes on Sunday mornings.
+These classes are centered on God’s Word and provide another opportunity to grow in one’s knowledge of the Bible and Christ’s expectations for His disciples.
 The classes vary tremendously.
-Therefore, church members have the liberty to move from class to class until they find a teacher who challenges them with lessons which are relevant and applicable to their lives.
+Therefore, church members have the liberty to move from class to class until they find a teacher who challenges them with lessons that are relevant and applicable to their lives.

-- Occasionally, Berean offers or hosts seminars, retreats and other events designed to expose a person to truth in a short period of time.
+Occasionally, Berean offers or hosts retreats, conferences, and other events designed to expose a person to truth in a short period of time.
 These events always provide a tremendous opportunity to grow through concentrated teaching and Bible study for both men and women.
-These large events are advertised on the website, social media and bulletin boards throughout the hallways.
+These large events are advertised on the website, social media, and bulletin boards throughout the hallways.